ashish-modak-22/AI-virtual-painter/README.md

 This method is available for extension — it can be used to detect pinch gestures (e.g., distance between landmark 4 and 8 for thumb-index pinch), which can trigger additional controls in future iterations.

 ---

+### `VirtualPainter.py`

+This is the main application script.
+It orchestrates the webcam feed, integrates the `HandDetector`, manages the drawing canvas, and handles all UI logic.

+---